 We can support by telephone, an ear to listen to your concerns and flag you in the right direction of any specialist requirements.

 We have a wealth of experience in patients who, like yourselves, have been through the surgery and are now ambassadors for our group.
-They are Phil, Gill and Graham who not only empathise but understand the whole journey because they have lived it.
+They are Phil, Gill and Peter who not only empathise but understand the whole journey because they have lived it.
 Pam and Christine have experience in the carers domain both being pivotal support for their family members and we are blessed to have them in the team.
 We also have 100+ group members and carers.
 After all that support, I am the nurse, Lorraine Sutton, who set the group up and have now become Chair as I am so passionate about cancer support.